 Do they have their debts cleared?

 Retirement is a time when your earning diminishes and health expenses go up.
 Debts are the last thing in the world you would want to deal with, during your retirement.
-So, if your parents have outstanding debts you can ask them to check out the major debt management options in the form of the best debt consolidation loans, debt settlement loans among others.
+So, if your parents have outstanding debts you can ask them to check out the major debt management options in the form of the best debt consolidation loans, debt settlement loans among others like card payment solutions.
 If you qualify for any of these debt management programs then the debt specialists would negotiate with your creditors to bring down your outstanding debts to less than half of what you owe.
 So, do educate yourself more about these options if your parents’ debts are spiraling well out of control.

 Find out about their bank accounts